Last updated Tuesday 29 October 2024.

 Explanation 1:

-manage tool artifacts via dedicated plugins that fully control the lifecycle or SDKs they manage.-
+asdf manages tool artifacts via dedicated plugins that fully control the lifecycle of SDKs they manage.

 asdf plugin list all